 5 Easy Fixes to Improve Weak Cell Phone Signal

-The modern world is more connected and persistently online than ever before.
-The rise of the 4G cell phone network established mobile phones as the primary access point for users not just for communication but for a whole range of everyday business, news, and entertainment needs.
+The modern world is more connected than ever before, so it’s critical to improve weak cell phone signal if this is a problem for you.
+After all, cellular networks have firmly established mobile phones as the primary access point for communication and a whole range of everyday business, news, and entertainment needs.
 More than 80% of Americans own a smartphone, and 47% of those users say they couldn’t live without their devices.
+In fact, 35% of American smartphone users check their phones more than 50 times a day.

-In this environment, consistent service is key.
+In this environment, consistent cellular service is critical to daily life.
 The last thing a smartphone user wants to cope with is a weak cell phone signal.
 But weak, inconsistent, or poor-quality signals can happen for a number of reasons.
-Averse weather, interference from building materials or terrain, distance from your nearest cell tower, or network overload can all contribute to poor signal.
-Here, we’ll look at some easy ways to compensate for weak cell phone signal.
+Adverse weather, interference from building materials or terrain, distance from your nearest cell tower, or network overload can all contribute to poor signal.
+Here, we’ll look at some easy ways to compensate for or improve weak cell phone signal.

 Start with the basics.
 The lower your phone is on power, the more difficulty it has in locating a signal.
 Mobile devices are generally set up to conserve power as much as is practical and will devote less power to acquiring signal when their charge is low.
 That can result in low-quality signal.

-Making sure your phone is charged should be a priority.
+So if you want to improve weak cell phone signal, make sure your phone is charged.
 There are some simple ways to conserve power for longer, like:

 - Using Bluetooth or NFC only when absolutely necessary